j2deme/HRaidTools/README.md

 The navbar supports both left (default) and right menus to set a new option use: Opt::nw()->init(text,url)

 # Authors
-- Jaime Delgado
+- Jaime Delgado Meraz
-- Alfredo Barrón
+- Alfredo Barrón Rodríguez